bondardiana/telegram_messages_analiz/README.md

 4) If you choose messager analiz, copy and paste name of the person you want to know about
 5) Enjoy!
 # Files
-all.json - file with messages
+- all.json - file with messages
-random.json - file with messages
+- random.json - file with messages
-main.py - main file
+- main.py - main file
-choosing_the_dialogue.py - detects all your chats
+- choosing_the_dialogue.py - detects all your chats
-messager_analys.py - analizes messages
+- messager_analys.py - analizes messages
-analizer.py - analizes user and prints information about it results.txt - collegium needs results cur_dialogue.json - file with the temp dialogue
+- analizer.py - analizes user and prints information about it
+- results_collegium.txt - collegium needs results
+- results_private_messages.txt - results with messages
+- cur_dialogue.json - file with the temp dialogue